AkhandMishratruth/TheGenderClassifier/README.md

 ##COMPUTER VISION(PYTHON):

-BEGIN.PY- This is the main program which takes the feed from the camera, detect face and crop it.Then it loads a .mat file which is a pre-trained matrix trained from matlab.
+BEGIN.PY- This is the main program which takes the feed from the camera, detect face and crop it.
+Then it loads a ".mat" file which is a pre-trained matrix trained from matlab.

 FACE CROP- This is a simple program that was used to crop the dataset images which had used for training.